javajosh/fibonacci-node/readme.md

 ### Testing
 Testing in the JavaScript world is, frankly, a confusing mess.
 There's mocha, jasmine, qunit, tap, jest, and perhaps another 40 projects that I haven't heard of.
 I've used several testing libraries in Java and Groovy, most recently got in pretty deep with [Spock][], although Junit is a perennial favorite.
 For this project, I decided to just roll my own test script using asserts.
 I have my eye open for a testing library.
+(Note: I wrote a trivial test in [Facebook Jest][] on branch `jest`.)

 [Facebook Jest]: https://github.com/facebook/jest
 [Spock]: https://code.google.com/p/spock/

+### Github
+Okay, so now that I have a reasonable project

 Future plans